sspaeder/Wireguard-UI/README.md

 ## Disclaimer

-This project is independent form the original WireGuard project.
+This project is independent from the original WireGuard project.